 The school follows the local government curriculum with the children learning Hindi, Telugu, English, Maths, Science and Social Studies.
 This means they are able to study towards government examinations.

-As part of their broader education the children learn about Christianity and activities like cultural dance and performance.
+As part of their broader education the children enjoy other activities like cultural dance and performance.

 We have a dedicated team of teaching staff and teaching assistants.
 One of the teachers is also a health worker who oversees the general health of the children and visits their homes when appropriate.
 There are also a number of assistants who cook, clean and generally look after the premises and take a real part in the life of the children at school.